BigBull21/resume/README.md

   ```

 # 🔏 License
 This project is [MIT](./LICENSE) licensed.
-You are within your rights to fork my résumé and use it as your own, although you should probably change my name to yours!
+You are within your rights to fork my résumé and use it as your own, although you should probably change my name to yours.